2023 Best Value Health Sciences & Services Schools in Minnesota

 Top 10 Best Health Sciences & Services Schools

 Our analysis found Anoka-Ramsey Community College to be the best value school for health sciences and services students who want to pursue a degree in Minnesota.
-Anoka-Ramsey Community College-Coon Rapids Campus is a moderately-sized public school located in the suburb of Coon Rapids.
+Anoka-Ramsey Community College-Coon Rapids Campus is a moderately-sized public school located in the large suburb of Coon Rapids.

-You’ll join some of the best and brightest minds around you if you attend Century College.
-The school came in at #2 on this year’s Best Value Health Sciences & Services Schools in Minnesota list.
-Located in the large suburb of White Bear Lake, Century College is a public school with a moderately-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Northwest Technical College.
+The school came in at #3 on this year’s Best Value Health Sciences & Services Schools in Minnesota list.
+Located in the town of Bemidji, NTC is a public school with a fairly small student population.

-Out of the 19 schools in Minnesota that were part of this year’s ranking, North Hennepin Community College landed the # 4 spot on the list.
-Located in the suburb of Brooklyn Park, North Hennepin Community College is a public school with a medium-sized student population.
+A rank of #4 on this year’s list means North Hennepin Community College is a great value for health sciences and services students.
+Located in the large suburb of Brooklyn Park, North Hennepin Community College is a public college with a medium-sized student population.

 In-state tuition fees for undergraduate students at North Hennepin Community College are $4,882 per year.